 My brief tour diary entries are below.
 These were daily updates, blogging from my mobile phone.

-In the next three five days I’ll post a blog with some more technical information which I hope will be of interest and help to anyone thinking about going on a similar kind of adventure.
+three five days I’ll post a blog with some more technical information which I hope will be of interest and help to anyone thinking about going on a similar kind of adventure.
 It will include things like the bike set-up, equipment, navigation, camping and things I learned about cycle touring along the way.
 If there’s anything you’d like to know in particular, please add a comment or get in touch via the contact form.

 I went to bed around 1am on the ferry, and wasn’t looking forward to getting up at 5.45am to have breakfast and get ready, but then in a Phileas Fogg moment I realised I had the extra hour from going from France to the UK.